mishmanners/mish-friendly-food/README.md

 Note, the digital card is still coming.

 **[The website](https://mishfriendlyfood.com/) is now live** thanks to the contributions of this awesome community.
 You can find the website at [mishfriendlyfood.com](https://mishfriendlyfood.com/).
-Currently, the website only contains an About Page, and list of Translations.
-If you'd like to help with phase two of the project (search the database and retrieve; see [Phase Two](https://mishfriendlyfood.com/) below), then please take a look at the contribution guidelines below and join the project.
+Currently, the website contains an about page and a box where you can translate your dietary reqiurements.
+If you'd like to help with phase three of the project (exporting your dietarise as cute cards), then please take a look at the contribution guidelines below and join the project.
 We'd love the help :heart:.

 ## About